amanjmd/FINOS/README.md

 This is a reference implementation for app Directory implemented in Java and springboot.

 The implementation is packaged with a sample App Directory JSON (src/main/resources/local.v2.json) which is  processed and the results are returned by the above-mentioned APIs .

+# Key Demos

+## Support for multiple Datasources
+This is implementation by default implementation for the JSON datasource .
+It can  be further extended using the "V2ApplicationReader" to provide the custom implementation for other datasources like releational , NoSQL etc.

+## Support for authentication/ authorization

+This implementaiton further includes a simpler implementation of authentication and authorization .
+Here in ,  there are 2 valid users "alice", "bob" (user_db.json).

+To run this application in local , we would require the JWT tokens .
+Below are the tokens for Alice and Bob .

+> Alice : eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYWxpY2UiLCJyb2xlIjoicG9ydGZvbGlvLW1hbmFnZXIifQ.iJk3t2bUjWQJ-CNaJ4dzzJ5AQfcjpb8oxq0epX9G8cg
+>
+> Bob : eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYm9iIiwicm9sZSI6ImVxdWl0eS1zZWxsLXRyYWRlciJ9.NLfQbFWUrOtiHEe_FpMsB3TK-DtJgLJdBrHwVNGbbIw
+>
+> Key to generate token : mIU3RoraRfc8TF3ScboaF8lcQF0nb5gb
+>
+>
+Note : In the enterprise implementation , there would be an IAM services in place to generate the token.Hence the UserManagementService can be modified accordingly.